ULHPC/tutorials/README.md

 os.system(" ".join(cmdline))
 ```

-Besides the dependencies this script now also takes care of all the other slurm options, so you don't need to define `SLURM_ARGS` anymore in the shell.
+Besides the dependencies this script now also takes care of all the other Slurm options, so you don't need to define `SLURM_ARGS` anymore in the shell.

 Make the script executable: